 Welcome to BourneAroma!
-Please take time to read my website to decide whether this is the best choice for your aromatherapy in York, and the East Riding of Yorkshire.
+Please take time to read my website to decide whether this is the best choice for your aromatherapy in York.
 I hope you will find out more about me and understand some of my passion for plants and how we as humans can use the power of plants for our own good.

 The use of essential oils specifically blended to suit the client’s needs is an important part of the process: essential oils come from plants, they are completely natural, and have a range of powerful properties.
 The qualified aromatherapist is trained to understand which oils will be suited to help each person, and how to blend them to best effect.

 Aromatherapy is holistic: this means that it approaches the client as a whole person, not just the part that may be hurting, and finds a blend of essential oils and a treatment approach that is unique to the person’s needs, including the spiritual, emotional, mental as well as physical aspects of their health, because they are so interrelated.

 It is a complementary therapy, which means it can be used alongside conventional medicine, and it is gaining recognition in medical practice.
 It cannot cure illnesses as such, but it can change the way you cope with it, and by reducing stress it can help the healing process.The practising aromatherapist must be knowledgeable about the possible effects of essential oils with different medical conditions, and use them with great care, and with the correct dosage.
 Aromatherapists may belong to a recognized professional body, such the one I belong to: IFPA (International Federation of Professional Aromatherapists), which regulates qualifications, safety standards and continuing professional development.
 However, this is not a legal requirement to practice, so be sure to check your aromatherapist’s qualifications.

 I qualified with the Yorkshire School of natural healing in September 2014, with a distinction.